marcodefalco/R-Phyllotaxis/README.md

 # R-Phyllotaxis
-*Showing off Some R skills by drawing flowers using the Data visualization library ggplot2 (from Datacamp)*
+*Showing off Some R data viz skills by drawing flowers using the Data visualization library ggplot2 (from Datacamp)*

 In this Jupyter notebook I uploaded some R code to show some of my skills with ggplot2.
 I loved the Phyllotaxis Project on Datacamp which I think it delivers a very artistic way of making use of ggplot2.